 Pat Spencer also excelled in the Annapolis Summer Basketball League, where he earned the honor of MVP.
 Spencer also averaged 19 points in the Brunson League last summer.

 Spencer will delay entering professional lacrosse for at least one year.
-The rights to Spencer will still remain with the PLL and the Archers Lacrosse Club which drafted him in the PLL while Spencer plays basketball for a year.
-The Chesapeake Bayhawks own the right to Spencer in the MLL, being drafted by the team in first-round.
+The rights to Spencer will still remain with the Archers Lacrosse Club which drafted him in the PLL while Spencer plays basketball for this upcoming season.
+The Chesapeake Bayhawks own the rights to Spencer in the MLL, being drafted by the team in first-round.
 Based on Spencer’s decision to pursue pro lacrosse in the future, he would be expected to go to either of those franchises.

 Word had spread of Spencer’s decision late yesterday and into today, as multiple outlets have been reporting Spencer would use his final year of eligibility to play hoops.

 It is yet to be determined where Spencer will play college basketball.
-One thing is for certain, it will be fun watching Pat Spencer represent on the hardwood wherever he is able to land in his final season of NCAA athletics eligibility.
+One thing is for certain, it should be fun watching Pat Spencer show his athleticism on the hardwood wherever he is able to land in his final season of NCAA athletics eligibility.

 Read the full article on Stadium here.